CoolBitX-Technology/coolwallet-sdk/packages/coin-poly/README.md

 #### Description

-Sign Ethereum Transaction.
+Sign Polygon Transaction.
 If the transaction has non-empty `data` field, the card will display `SMART` instead of transfering amount.

 ```javascript
 async signTransaction(signTxData: types.signTx): Promise<string>